anuushrirao/Dicee-Challenge-/README.md

 # Dicee-Challenge-
-A Dice game using Java Script and HTML
+A Dice game using Java Script, HTML and CSS